Tempo logotype

 Partially.
 Airtable offers a first-party Time Tracker extension and resource-allocation templates with Timeline and Gantt views for capacity tracking, but these rely on manual setup and lack automated timesheet compliance, approval guardrails, and CapEx/OpEx classification.
 Deeper financial governance would need to be modeled as custom tables — an internal app to maintain.
 Tempo Timesheets, Tempo Capacity Planner, and Tempo Financial Manager ship those as Jira-native modules with approvals, cost rates, and audit trails.

-No. Airtable is positioned as a no-code workflow platform with a Jira connector for data integration, not as an Atlassian Marketplace app.
-Tempo's SPM suite is on the Atlassian Marketplace with 15+ years of deployment, and Tempo was named Atlassian Partner of the Year for Enterprise Apps in 2024-25.
+Not as a native Marketplace app.
+Airtable is positioned as a no-code workflow platform with a Jira connector for data integration, not as an Atlassian Marketplace app.
+Tempo's SPM suite is on the Atlassian Marketplace with 15+ years of deployment, and Tempo is an Atlassian Partner of the Year three years running.

 Airtable publishes per-user tier pricing with paid add-ons for AI agents and enterprise security features.
 Tempo's pricing is published per product on the Atlassian Marketplace, with tiered per-user pricing for each module.
 Comparing list prices misses the bigger cost: Airtable's pricing covers a platform you still have to model into an SPM system; Tempo's pricing covers a pre-built SPM suite.
 Buyers should pull live quotes from both vendors at their seat count.